Care Home Negligence Claims Solicitors

 - Lack of nursing care that allows a condition to deteriorate unnecessarily.

-The Health Secretary receives 112,000 cases of alleged abuse in England every year, with numbers from the rest of the UK bringing the figure up to around 200,000.
+The Health Secretary receives 112,000 cases of alleged elderly abuse in England every year.
+Couple that together with numbers from the rest of the UK, and the figure is around 200,000.
 It is entirely unacceptable.

 How Can We Help?